Nationwide, police shot and killed nearly 1,000 people in 2017

 In response to the shooting data compiled by The Post and others, the FBI in 2015 promised to start better information gathering about all police encounters that lead to deaths.
 This month, the agency said it will launch the new nationwide data collection system.

-But the new system will have some of the same limitations that has led the government to annually undercount by half the fatal police shootings.
+But the new system will have some of the same limitations that has led the government to annually undercount by half the number of fatal shootings by police.
 As before, data submissions under the new program will be voluntary.

 Ted Mellnik contributed to this report.
 Anthony is a fellow at the Investigative Reporting Workshop at American University.